soto-project/soto-cognito-authentication-kit/README.md

-# aws-cognito-authentication
+# AWS Cognito Authentication

-A description of this package.
+A Vapor library for authenticating with AWS Cognito